jgoalby/jgoalby.github.io/_articles/vscodeipad.md

 - Easier to run
 - Easier to navigate to in the list of running apps

+# Stage Manager and Display Zoom

+When using an iPad for development, you will likely want to multitask a lot and be able to see multiple apps at the same time.
+These settings will enhance that experience.

+## Stage Manager for multitasking

+Multitasking & Gestures -> Stage Manager

+## Display Zoom for more space

+Display & Brightness -> Display Zoom -> More Space

 # VSCode Keyboard Shortcuts on iPad

 Note: The keyboard functionality on the iPad is limited compared to the full VSCode experience.